Why We Draw on You Before Plastic Surgery

 “Is that PERMANENT marker?!?”

-Hundreds of patients have asked me this question, thus testing my degree of wit in my response.
+As a triple board certified cosmetic surgeon with decades of experience, hundreds of patients have asked me this question over the course of my career, thus testing my degree of wit in my response.
 (Megan, my chief nurse of nearly six years, would tell you that I generally fail utterly.)
 The simple, albeit unhelpful, answer is yes.
 However the truth of the matter is that skin is not permanent—your body is continually renewing skin cells—and the solutions we use during surgery cause the marks to fade.
 The point is, worry not about walking around with strange patterns on your body for weeks.

 Most patients seem to enjoy the pre-op marking session, as it’s the first tangible sign that their long-awaited cosmetic procedure is really about to happen.
 Others have some apprehension about it—if not to entertain and confirm the patient’s expectation that “this is just like TV,” then why do plastic surgeons mark your skin?